Panama allows Pfizer-BioNTech vaccine for those as young as 12

 The ministry said in a statement that authorization of the vaccine for children from 12 to 16 was based on data showing it was effective for that age group as well as for adults.

-Since January, Panama has administered 1.7 million doses of vaccines by Pfizer-BioNTech and AstraZeneca (AZN.L).
+Since January, Panama has administered 1.7 million doses of vaccines by Pfizer-BioNTech and AstraZeneca.

 The country plans to acquire a total of 9 million doses from those pharmaceutical companies.